-9. Terms for Use of IDC, Gartner, Forrester, Lux Research, IBISWorld, and Navigant Research Reports
+9. Terms for Use of IDC, Gartner, GlobalData, Lux Research, IBISWorld, and Euromonitor International Reports.

 9.1 In addition to the other terms and provisions contained in this Agreement, you acknowledge and agree that the terms and provisions contained in Schedule A shall apply in connection with your use of any research documents and work product, including studies, briefs, presentations, conference proceedings and inquiry responses, (the “IDC Reports”) produced by International Data Corporation (Canada) Ltd. (“IDC”).
-Schedule B shall apply in connection with use of any research documents and work products, including studies, briefs, presentations, conference proceedings and inquiry responses, produced by Gartner Inc. You further acknowledge and agree that you will comply with the terms and conditions of Schedule C with respect any materials produced by Forrester Switzerland GmbH and Forrester Research, Inc. (collectively, “Forrester”).
+Schedule B shall apply in connection with use of any research documents and work products, including studies, briefs, presentations, conference proceedings and inquiry responses, produced by Gartner Inc. You further acknowledge and agree that you will comply with the terms and conditions of Schedule C with respect to any materials produced by GlobalData.
 Schedule D shall apply to use of any research reports, journals, company profiles, analyst insights, and analyst inquiry responses produced by Lux Research.
-Schedule E shall apply in connection with use of any research documents and work products produced by IBISWorld Inc. Schedule F shall apply to use of market research or business intelligence reports of Navigant Consulting.
-And Schedule G shall apply to use of Euromonitor intelligence.
+Schedule E shall apply in connection with use of any research documents and work products produced by IBISWorld Inc. Schedule F shall apply to use of Euromonitor intelligence.